marwa9975/CODSOFT_DS03_Iris-Flower-Classification/README.md

 ## **Conclusions**
 * Model Selection: The project recommends choosing either Logistic Regression or Support Vector Classifier (SVC) for the final model, as both outperformed Random Forest in terms of test accuracy.
 * Hyperparameter Tuning: Hyperparameter tuning, especially for the Logistic Regression model, is advised to enhance accuracy, precision, and recall.
-* 'versicolor' is the most frequently occurring species in the dataset, followed by ''virginica,' and  'setosa'.
-This indicates that 'versicolor' specimens are the most abundant, while 'setosa' specimens are the least common among the Iris flowers
+* 'versicolor' is the most frequently occurring species in the dataset, followed by 'setosa' and 'virginica'.
+This indicates that 'versicolor' specimens are the most abundant, while 'virginica' specimens are the least common among the Iris flowers
 * 'Setosa' species exhibits a clear distinction from the other two species in terms of sepal length and sepal width
 * 'setosa' has the narrowest petal widths, 'versicolor' falls in the mid-range, and 'virginica' has the widest petals.
 * 'setosa' is the most distinguishable species.